custompointofview/tempTestGoApp/README.md

 > Please do not modify the generated Go files.

+## Architecture

+There are 3 services:

+-   `ClientAPI` - a service with a REST API dedicated to user interaction - port `:8000`
+-   `PortDomainService` - a service with a gRPC interface that will interact with a Database to store diverse information resulted from user interaction - port `:8001`
+-   `MongoDB` - a MongoDB Server dedicated to store the information - port `:27017`

 ## Docker & Docker Compose

 The app uses `docker-compose` to create a working local environment.